-If you suspect that your partner is monitoring you, plan carefully so don't erase your entire browsing history on your computer as something maybe important.
-Instead, you can browse in "incognito" mode, meaning that internet sites you visit will not show up on your history.
-You can temporarily go "incognito" by pressing CTRL SHIFT N on your computer.
-You can save to cloud.
+If you suspect that your partner is monitoring you, plan carefully so you don't erase your entire browsing history on your computer as something maybe important.
+Instead, you can browse in 'incognito' mode, meaning that internet sites you visit will not show up on your history.
+You can temporarily go 'incognito' by pressing CTRL SHIFT N on your computer (PC) or CMD SHIFT N on an Apple.
+You can save or back up your files to a password-protected cloud account.